Savinda96/quick-books/API/README.md

 8. Navigate to  `http://localhost:3000/` in your browser
 9. Press on connect to connect to quick books
 10. You might have to login into your quick book accounts to provide authorization to your app
-11. Once it is completed you will be navigate into revenue calculator
+11. Once it is completed you will be navigated into the revenue calculator

 ## Demo